googleapis/google-cloud-dotnet/README.md

 ## Specifying a Project ID

-Most `gcloud-dotnet` libraries require a project ID.
+Most `google-cloud-dotnet` libraries require a project ID.
 If you don't remember yours (or haven't created a project yet), navigate to the [Google Developers Console][google-developers-console] to view your project ID (or create a new project and get the ID then).
 Once done, record the value and make sure to pass it as a parameter to the methods that require it.

 ## Authentication
 Every API call needs to be authenticated.
 In order to successfully make a call, first ensure that the necessary [Google Cloud APIs][cloud-api-enablement] are enabled for your project and that you've downloaded the right set of keys (if it applies to you) as explained in the [authentication document][cloud-common-authentication].

 Next, choose a method for authenticating API requests from within your project:

-1. When using `gcloud-dotnet` libraries from within Compute/App Engine, no additional authentication steps are necessary.
+1. When using `google-cloud-dotnet` libraries from within Compute/App Engine, no additional authentication steps are necessary.
-2. When using `gcloud-dotnet` libraries elsewhere, you can do one of the following:
+2. When using `google-cloud-dotnet` libraries elsewhere, you can do one of the following:
     * Define the environment variable GOOGLE_APPLICATION_CREDENTIALS to be the location of the key.
 For example:

       ```